olemorud/json-parser/README.md

 # C JSON Parser

 Just a simple project to practice writing parsers.
-Not guaranteed to be safe or efficient.
+Not guaranteed to be safe, reliable or efficient.

 ## Usage